Dennis-Sun/cvproject/README.md

 </body>
 </html>

-Here is an comparison between the original seam carving backward energy (middle) and the new forward energy (right) for resizing an image.
+Here is an comparison between the original seam carving backward energy (a) and the new forward energy (b) for resizing an image.
 The new results suffer much less from the artifacts generated using backward energy such as the distortions of the bench bars and skeleton.

 <html>
 <body>